 Low-Cost and Free Healthcare Coverage Through Medicaid and CHIP (FAMIS)

-One-quarter of Virginia’s residents earn less than twice the federal poverty level (FPL).14 This makes them eligible to receive healthcare assistance through Medicaid and FAMIS (Family Access to Medical Insurance Security), the state’s programs designed to help low-income adults and their children.
-As of February 2020, some 1.2 million Virginians were enrolled in Medicaid, with more than 150,000 enrolled in CHIP.15
+Almost one-quarter of Virginia’s residents earn less than twice the federal poverty level (FPL).14 This makes them eligible to receive healthcare assistance through Medicaid and FAMIS (Family Access to Medical Insurance Security), the state’s programs designed to help low-income adults and their children.
+As of April 2021, some 1.5 million Virginians were enrolled in Medicaid, with more than 165,000 enrolled in CHIP.15

 You’ll need to meet some income requirements to qualify for any of Virginia’s Medicaid programs.
 These are calculated as a percentage of the federal poverty level and will vary for different groups:16